Adam’s Rib (1949) dir. George Cukor

 w/ Harold Peary, Jane Darwell, Mary Field, Charles Arnt, Freddie Mercer, Nancy Gates, Thurston Hall, Lillian Randolph, Mary Field, George Carleton, George Chandler, Fern Emmett, Anne O’Neal, Syd Saylor

-A chubby klutz with a big ego and bad ideas, Gildersleeve needs his nephew (Mercer) and niece (Gates) more than they need him.
+A chubby klutz with a big ego and bad ideas, Gildersleeve needs his nephew (Freddie Mercer) and niece (Nancy Gates) more than they need him.
 When their custody arrangement becomes threatened, the orphans launch a campaign to improve their Uncle Mort’s low status in the town of Summerfield.
 This involves a marching band, an incognito governor with the flu, and Gildersleeve breaking the world record for running backwards.
-Throckmorton Philharmonic Gildersleeve, a regular on the long-running radio show Fibber McGee and Molly, is great indeed in this hour-long family comedy from RKO—the first ever ‘spin-off.’
+Throckmorton Philharmonic Gildersleeve, a regular on the long-running radio show Fibber McGee and Molly, is great indeed in this hour-long family comedy from RKO—the first ever spin-off.
 Peary’s trademark laugh, according to GreatGildersleeve.com, descends “from an embarrassed high to a knowing low.”
 The familiar cast will please character actor fans.
 Plump, respectable Aunt Emma is played by Jane Darwell a/k/a Ma Joad in Grapes of Wrath (1940) and The Bird Woman in Mary Poppins (1964).
-Lillian Randolph plays Gildersleeve’s unflustered housekeeper Birdie.
+Lillian Randolph plays Gildersleeve’s unflustered housekeeper Birdie who says of her boss: “He got a mind of his own.
+He never do what nobody else do.”
 She’s the voice of Mammy Two-Shoes in Tom & Jerry cartoons.
 Thurston Hall, usually known for his bluster, is the sniffling governor.
 Mary Field is the spinster—or “female mantrap” as Gildy calls her.
 Chandler, who plays the telegraph messenger, and Saylor, the carpenter, accumulated over 400 roles each in their long careers.
-62 minutes.
-The first in a series directed by Gordon Douglas whose career began with a slew of Little Rascals shorts, moved on to the eco-horror classic Them!
-(1954) about giant ants and The Sins of Rachel Cade (1961) starring Angie Dickinson, and ended with They Call Me Mister Tibbs!
-(1970) and Viva Knievel (1974).
-As for Gildy, next up is Gildersleeve’s Bad Day.
+The second Gildy entry is Gildersleeve’s Bad Day (1943) involving jury duty and bad guys with the bulk of the cast returning.
+See above for the third entry Gildersleeve on Broadway (also 1943).
+Gildersleeve’s Ghost (1944), the fourth, last, and least satisfying entry, centers too much on a mad scientist and a loose ape to which he’s subjected “dematerialization” experiments.

 Hands Across the Table (1935) dir.
 Mitchell Leisen